holistics/AdventureWorks/README.md

 well as a Postgres script to create the tables, load the data, convert the hierarchyid columns, add primary and foreign keys, and create some of the views used by Adventureworks.

+> [!IMPORTANT]
+> The Postgres script is adjusted to have all names following Posgres's conventions that uses `snake_case` instead of the original `CamelCase`.
+>
+> The original script doesn't have double quotes wrapped around the names so they are automatically undercased by Postgres which is extremely hard to read.
+For example, the column `HumanResources.EmployeeDepartmentHistory.BusinessEntityID` will be transformed by:
+>
+> - Original: `humanresources.employeedepartmenthistory.businessentityid`.
+> - My Fork: `human_resources.employee_department_history.business_entity_id`.

 ## How to set up the database:

 Download [Adventure Works 2014 OLTP Script](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks-oltp-install-script.zip).